 - Medications.
 Certain medications, including oral contraceptives, corticosteroids, nonsteroidal anti-inflammatory drugs (NSAIDs), calcium-channel blockers, and some diabetes medications, may increase water retention (11).

 Although fluid retention may be a sign of several serious conditions that require medical treatment, you may be able to reduce it with a few simple steps — as long as your swelling is mild and you don’t have an underlying health condition.

 Here are 6 ways to reduce water retention.

-Sodium binds to water in the body and helps maintain the balance of fluids both inside and outside of cells.
+Sodium binds to water in your body and helps maintain the balance of fluids both inside and outside your cells.

-If you often eat meals that are high in salt, such as many processed foods, your body may retain water.
-These foods are actually the biggest dietary source of sodium.
+If you often eat foods that are high in salt, such as many processed foods, your body may retain water.
+In fact, these foods are the biggest dietary source of sodium in most Western diets (

 The most common advice for reducing water retention is to decrease sodium intake.
-However, the evidence behind this is mixed.
+However, the research on this is mixed.

 Moreover, increasing your magnesium intake may help reduce water retention.

 In fact, some research suggests that magnesium supplements may help decrease symptoms of premenstrual syndrome (PMS), including bloating and water retention (